AdobeDocs/experience-cloud.en/help/website-implementation/target.md

 1. To collect visitor behavior to power recommendations algorithms, such as "Recently Viewed Products" or "Most Viewed Products"
 1. To populate the Recommendations catalog.
 Recommendations contains a database of all of the products or articles on your website, so they can be served in the recommendation offer.
 For example, when recommending products, you typically want to display attributes like the product name (`entity.name`) and image (`entity.thumbnailUrl`).
 Some customers populate their catalog using backend feeds, but they can also be populated using entity parameters in Target requests.

 You don't need to pass any profile parameters in this tutorial, but the workflow is identical to what you did earlier when passing the `pageName` request parameter&mdash;just give the parameter a name prefixed with "entity." and map it to the relevant data element.
 Note that some common entities have reserved names that must be used (e.g. entity.id for the product sku).
-This is what it would look like to set entity parameters in the `Pass Parameters to Global Mbox` action:
+This is what it would look like to set entity parameters in the `Add Params to Page Load Request` action:

 ![Adding Entity Parameters](images/target-entityParameters.png)